 Delivering tangible growth in markets old and new will always be a top priority in the business world.
 After all, a stagnant company is likely to be an unproductive one, and an unproductive enterprise will not be profitable for long.

-However, research from McKinsey & Company has explained that many organisations are not utilising one of their best assets: their brand.
+However, research from McKinsey & Company has explained that many organizations are not utilizing one of their best assets: their brand.